GeotrekCE/Geotrek-admin/docs/usage/configuration-ttw.rst

 Geotrek-admin relies on `Django authentication and permissions system <https://docs.djangoproject.com/fr/4.2/topics/auth/default/>`_.
 Users belong to groups, and permissions can be assigned at user or group-level.

-With groups, you can create and configure user profile, each owning specific permissions and linked to structures.
+With groups, you can create and configure user profile, each owning specific permissions.

 The whole configuration of users, groups and permissions is available in the *AdminSite*, if you did not enable *External authent* (see below).